rajpra808/Train-Inquiry-App-Python/README.md

                        -Date
 when you press "find trians" it gives a list of trains between these two stations on this given date and also it gives price for every catagery .By this page we can go directly to the irctc site.

+version2.py is working  but train enquiry version2 is not working

 thanks